BenGhad/BeensFirstCompiler/readme.md

 Converts ONNX graphs into optimized C. plans a single tensor arena, and emits C that calls `cblas_sgemm` for large matmuls and a tight kernel for small ones.
 Writes into outputs in place when safe.
 A Python tester validates against ONNX Runtime and reports accuracy and speed.

 ### Inspiration
-Jake Errington(For making me do this) and Christophe Dubach(For posting the COMP520 outline in advance)
+Jake Errington(For telling me do this) and Christophe Dubach(For posting the COMP520 outline in advance)

 ### What it be doing